aldoclemente/milano-crashes/README.md

 # milano-crashes

-2. clone this repository and install.
-From a terminal, execute
+To clone this repository run from a terminal:

     ```
 	  git clone --recurse-submodules -b main git@github.com:aldoclemente/milano-crashes.git